 2. Data security

 As mentioned before, data is the reason why fintech companies are able to perform.
 Due to the presence of sensitive data, these companies are able to analyse and generate insights related to the information of their customers.
 As companies move to cloud-based systems, the threat to their data grows.
-It becomes even more important to have a policy in place which protects them, should any unwanted attack take place.
+It becomes even more important to have a The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More in place which protects them, should any unwanted attack take place.
 The costs of business interruption, revenue losses, incremental costs due to business interruption and investigation costs can run quite high in the event of a data breach.
-Business Interruption Insurance policy can help the business stay afloat.
+Business Interruption Insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More can help the business stay afloat.

 3. Investor troubles